Get thicker, fuller hair with dermatologist developed treatments

 • Major surgery

 Beginning in the first trimester, your progesterone and estrogen levels gradually increase.
-Your ovaries produce these hormones in the first 12 weeks of pregnancy.
+Your ovaries produce these pregnancy hormones in the first 12 weeks.
 And after that, it’s your placenta doing the work.

 High levels of circulating placental estrogen can prolong the anagen phase (AKA growing phase) of the hair-growth cycle.
 This is why some women experience thicker-looking hair during pregnancy.

-But after delivery, hormonal changes like a sharp drop in estrogen can cause all those growth phase hairs to enter into the catagen (AKA resting) phase — all at the same time.
+But after delivery, hormonal changes like a sharp drop in estrogen can cause all those growth phase hairs to enter the catagen or resting phase — all at the same time.

-Months later, they all shed at the same time during the telogen (AKA shedding) phase.
+Months later, they all shed at the same time during the telogen or shedding phase.

 Combine this with stress and sleep deprivation, and you’ve got a recipe for postpartum hair loss.